pirahawk/forshow/scratch.md

-You create a custom image and publish the image to Azure Container Registry.
+You need to publish a container image to Azure Container Registry.

-You need to build images automatically when teammates commit code to a private Git repository in GitHub.

-What should you use?
+Which tool or interface should you use?

 Select only one answer.

-ACR Tasks

-OCI image

-Helm charts

-YAML manifest
+Microsoft Artifact Registry portal

+Azure Cloud Shell in the Azure portal

+Azure Container Registry Tasks page in the Azure portal

+Azure Container Registry Repositories page in the Azure portal